Dodginfeds/Library-Book-Management-System/README.md

 # 📖 Library Management System

+## 📜 About
+This project is designed to showcase fundamental Python programming concepts, including:
+- **Functions and modular programming**: Each operation (adding, viewing, searching, removing) is encapsulated within functions for better code organization.
+- **Data structures**: Uses dictionaries and lists to store book information efficiently.
+- **File handling**: Implements persistent storage using text files to retain book records between program executions.
+- **User input handling**: Demonstrates input validation and error handling to ensure a smooth user experience.
+- **Control flow**: Utilizes loops and conditional statements to facilitate user interactions and menu-driven navigation.

 ## 📌 Overview
 The Library Management System is a Python-based application that enables users to manage books efficiently.
 It allows for adding, searching, displaying, and removing books from the system while keeping track of essential book details.